-Last Updated: Feb 2021
+Last Updated: August 2023

 The SMS invitation that you might receive will look similar to the one shown below:

-Then, you may be asked to take a selfie for identification as well as fill in your first and last name.
-These questions depend on how your practitioner has configured their account and so your practitioner can identify you for security purposes.
-The photo is not stored anywhere on the Coviu system.
+Then, you may be asked to take a photo of yourself for identification and enter your first and last name.
+These questions depend on how your healthcare provider has configured their account, so your healthcare provider can identify you for security purposes.
+The photo and personal details are not stored anywhere on the Coviu system.
+Click Continue to proceed.

-How to Prepare for Your Session
+How to prepare for your session

 There are a few steps you can undertake prior to your session to ensure it will run smoothly.

-1. Are you connected to the internet?
+- Are you connected to the internet?

-2. Close all other apps, programs, or streaming services you are running
+- Close all other apps, programs, or streaming services you are running

-3. Check your Device or Computer
+- Check your device or computer